sysflowdev/coding-standards/laravel.md

 Wherever possible, routes in Laravel should be named.

-Named routes may use a combination of 'dot' notation, and kebab-case.
+Named routes should use a combination of 'dot' notation, and kebab-case.

 For example: